-To help you get a sense of what textationships are and how to avoid them, I've made a list of the different types below.
+To help you get a sense of what textationships are and how to avoid them, I've made a list of the 3 types below.

 You meet someone over a dating app who seems like the real deal.
 Your personalities vibe, the spark is there, and the chemistry feels straight out of a rom-com.
 That being said, you’ve never actually met in real life.
-You’ve exchanged saucy pics and made vague plans for the future, but the other person is always busy with work or has plans already.
+You slide into the DMS, exchange saucy pics and make vague plans for the future, but the other person is always busy with work or has plans already.

 How to avoid: Try to schedule a low-maintenance date.
 Give them three opportunities to cancel or reschedule, and no more.
 If can’t even commit to a casual breakfast or weekend coffee date, that's a huge red flag.
 People will make time for those who matter to them.
 End of story.

 2) The hit-it-and-quit-it textationship

 You met the other person on an app or in a bar.
 You two spent the night together and felt fireworks, but you suspect that they're avoiding you.
 Still, you want to give them the benefit of the doubt that they might just have a hectic life, and aren't snubbing you after getting what they want.

 How to avoid: Don’t beat around the bush.
 Being direct in this situation might be awkward, but it is the best way to resolve your concerns and end a textationship.
 Ask them frankly if all they’re looking for is a casual relationship.
 This will give them an out and help clarify their behavior.